Arbitrage trading in forex explained

 - Opportunities for arbitrage are usually short lived as the market often balances itself out in terms of buyers and sellers once an inefficiency is found by traders

-- Automated trading systems can help a trader to capitalize on profit before the window of arbitrage has closed
+- Automated trading systems can help a trader to capitalise on profit before the window of arbitrage has closed

 - Popular forex arbitrage trading strategies include currency arbitrage, covered interest arbitrage and triangular arbitrage